-Only last week I was asked by an aspiring Non-Executive Director (NED) whether previously being a director of a business that failed a decade ago was going to hamper his chances of becoming a NED?
-I can recount numerous similar conversations with those who were concerned about their appointability because of: bankruptcy, time out of the workforce, career gaps, political stoushes, sackings, bankruptcies or even a scattered work history.
+Recently, I was asked by an aspiring Non-Executive Director (NED) whether previously being a director of a business that failed a decade ago was going to hamper his chances of becoming a NED?
+I can recount numerous similar conversations with those concerned about their appointability because of bankruptcy, time out of the workforce, career gaps, political stoushes, sackings, bankruptcies or even a scattered work history.

-If any of these reasons are preventing you from developing a board career, the good news is that illegality or being barred from acting as a Director aside, these ‘blips’ or ‘career gaps’ rarely impact appointability if handled properly.
+If any of these reasons prevent you from developing a board career, the good news is that aside from illegality or being barred from acting as a Director, these ‘blips’ or ‘career gaps’ rarely impact your chances if appropriately handled.

 Here’s what I suggest when addressing blips or gaps in your career

 Focus on what they need – not what they expect

 Whether you have a ‘clean’ work history or have ‘blips’ or ‘career gaps’, you must recognise that any organisation appointing a new director to their board will be fearful of making a mistake and will be risk-averse.

 Gaps/Blips, in particular, produce this fear and perceived risk.
 This is important because it is not the blip that is the problem but rather the anxiety it produces.
 As such, it is essential that you de-risk your appointment and ‘dare them not to appoint you.’
 To do that, you should focus on dissipating the appointing organisation’s fears – not trying to fill the gap – an important difference.

 Taking this approach is the first step to overcoming any objections appointing bodies might have about you.